heri/studiozenkai/content/post/bots.md

 This can be extended to most rental businesses, even for Airbnb-like platforms.
 The bot can go into the database of products and match with availability calendars.

+If you add background processes, you can also design bots searching for optimal prices and would alert users when prices go below a certain treshhold.

 The next level would be crafting messages that would be personal, emotional, friendly and at times more talkative to build rapport, and why not, have users enjoy the service.
+Tools like [smooch.io](https://smooch.io/) can help a seamless transition between bot replies and actual responses by a human, without customers knowing it.

 This is what I am currently researching.
 There is already a framework to process user requests and go into a calendar and a SQL database.
-It can also access third-party REST APIs.
-If you have a database of customer communications annotated with appropriate responses, we can see how bots can automate and increase customer outreach.
+The proof-of-concept can also access third-party REST APIs.
+If you have a database of customer communications annotated with appropriate responses, we can work together to see how bots can automate and increase customer outreach.